 Date of Birth: August 17, 1944

-Net Worth: $49.5 Billion
+Net Worth: $58.6 Billion

 2. Started working with Ampex in the 1970s and surprisingly a research paper on relational databases by Ted Codd from IBM served as a trigger point.
 He along with his two colleagues Ed Oates and Bob Miner developed a new relational database management system called SQL.
-The first commercial suite of SQL products were named Oracle 2 and it was released in 1979.
+The first commercial suite of SQL products was named Oracle 2 and it was released in 1979.

-3. Software Development Laboratories 1977 with an investment of $1200 and successfully wins the contract of building database to CIA for two years and the project was named “Oracle.”
-In 1979 the company was called Relational Software Inc and finally, in 1982 it became Oracle Systems Corporation.
+3. Software Development Laboratories 1977 with an investment of $1200 and successfully wins the contract of building database to CIA for two years and the project was named “Oracle”.
+In 1979, the company was called Relational Software Inc. and finally in 1982, it became Oracle Systems Corporation.

 4. With IBM starting off development of SQL, it was threatening for the newcomer Oracle.
 However, IBM developed SQL software for its own mainframe computers but ignored the emerging market trend of relational database management systems.
 Most of the firms opted for the relational database management system owing to its feasibility with microcomputers.
-Oracle along with a couple of ne comers including Informix and Sybase focused on the need of the hour and filled in the void.
+Oracle along with a couple of newcomers including Informix and Sybase focused on the need of the hour and filled the void.

-5. Today being a leader among the software companies Oracle Corporation in the 1990s, it had been bankrupt soon after going public in 1986 following a triumphant success of seven years after initiation.
+5. Today being a leader among the software companies Oracle Corporation in the 1990s, it had been bankrupt soon after going public in 1986, following a triumphant success of seven years after initiation.
 Oracle’s market valuation fell by four-fifth of its value owing to company’s “up-front” marketing strategy.

 6. Oracle-7 had been the huge success contributing its services across numerous sectors as banks, airlines, retailers, and carmakers.
-With the emergence of Microsoft SQL Server in the late 1990s and acquisition of Informix by IBM in 2001 the race took a new form altogether.
+With the emergence of Microsoft SQL Server in the late 1990s and acquisition of Informix by IBM in 2001, the race took a new form altogether.
 However, Oracle flourished with huge success.

 10. He is one among the billionaires to sign The Giving Pledge devoting at least half of his affluence towards philanthropy.
-In 1998, The Lawrence J. Ellison Ambulatory Care Centre was started following his donation of $5 million to Lawrence J. Ellison Musculo-Skeletal Research Centre that took birth when Dr. Michael W. Chapman a highly skilled orthopedic surgeon treated him to set right his elbow affected from high-speed bicycle crash.
+In 1998, The Lawrence J. Ellison Ambulatory Care Centre was started following his donation of $5 million to Lawrence J. Ellison Musculo-Skeletal Research Centre that took birth when Dr Michael W. Chapman a highly skilled orthopedic surgeon treated him to set right his elbow affected from the high-speed bicycle crash.